We will continue to update this article as more information comes in.

-However, with the UK government deciding to relax lockdown measures in recent weeks, dreams of basking in the sunshine on a beach in the Côte d'Azur and eating tapas in a Barcelona taverna are increasingly becoming a reality (kind of).
+However, with the UK government enforcing a national Tier 5 lockdown at the start of 2021, dreams of basking in the sunshine on a beach in the Côte d'Azur and eating tapas in a Barcelona taverna this year are increasingly becoming less of a reality.
+At least, any time soon.

 When will people be able to go on holiday?

-On June 23, Prime Minister Boris Johnson finally outlined what Britons can expect from their summer holidays during lockdown.
+In Johnson's January 2021 address, he outlined what Britons can expect from their holidays during the current nationwide lockdown.

 What are the current coronavirus travel restrictions?